-- 1. When individuals attempt to enter the court building, a screening questionnaire will inquire if the person has experienced: 1) feeling feverish or a measured temperature of greater than or equal to 100.0 degrees Fahrenheit; 2) have a cough 3) shortness of breath; 4) repeatedly shaking or with chills; 5) headaches; 6) sore throat; 7) new loss of taste or sense of smell; 8) diarrhea; 9) muscle pain; 10) have been in close contact with a person who is confirmed to have COVID-19.
+- When individuals attempt to enter the court building, temperature checks and symptom screenings will be taken.
+A screening questionnaire will inquire if the person has experienced:

+cough 2) feeling feverish or a measured temperature greater than or equal to 100.0 degrees Fahrenheit 3) shortness of breath 4) repeated shaking with chills 5) headaches 6) sore throat 7) new loss of taste or smell 8) diarrhea 9) muscle pain 10) chills 11) known close contact with a person who is lab confirmed to have COVID-19.
 Individuals who indicate yes to any of these questions will be refused admittance to the court building. - 2.
-When individuals attempt to enter the court building, the City Marshal or Deputy City Marshal will use an infrared thermometer to determine the temperature of the individual.
-Individuals whose temperature equals or exceeds 100.0°F will be refused admittance to the court building. - 3.
-Inmates being transported from the jail to the court building will be screened for symptoms of COVID-19 and have their temperature taken prior to transport.
-Inmates with symptoms or a temperature equal to or above 99.6°F will not be transported to the court building. - 4.
+When individuals attempt to enter the court building, the Bailiff will use an infrared thermometer to determine the temperature of the individual.
+Individuals whose temperature equals or exceeds 99.6°F will be refused admittance to the court building. - 3.
 Staff who are screening individuals entering the court building will be provided personal protective equipment, including masks and gloves.